-Plus, I’d seen pictures of this girl who was running marathons every weekend crossing a finish line in crutches.
+Plus, I’d seen pictures of this girl who was running marathons every weekend crossing a finish line on crutches.
 She had broken her hip(!), but hadn’t let it hold her back.
 She looked unbelievably happy and superhuman at the finish line.
 I thought this would be my chance to feel that way.
 (I mean, less so than her.
 That’s unbelievable, right?
 But still, somewhat.)

 So, I wrapped up my ankle, hopped on my crutches, and off I went.
-There were definitely two camps of people who said things to me.
+There were definitely two camps of people saying things to me.

-I let my foot dangle quite close to the ground, every once in a while letting my toes actually touch to give me a little bit of extra push off the crutches (since I have SO much more strength in my legs than my arms), but I was barely putting any real pressure on my right leg since I had the crutches as a huge help.
+I let my foot dangle quite close to the ground – every once in a while letting my toes actually touch that ground to give me a bit of extra push (since I have SO much more strength in my legs than my arms).
+Still, I was barely putting any real pressure on my right leg, since I had the crutches as a huge help.

-I knew in that moment beyond a shadow of a doubt that I could definitely finish this half marathon.
-(I mean, I knew going onto the course that I was going to finish, but something about seeing that very first mile marker made me know “oh, okay, this is very possible.”)
+I knew in that moment that I could definitely finish this half marathon.
+(I mean, I knew going onto the course that I was going to finish.
+But something about seeing that very first mile marker made me know “oh, okay, this is very possible.”)

-Backtracking a little, just about a tenth or two of a mile into the race… I saw a Dairy Queen!
+Backtracking a little, about a tenth or two of a mile into the race… I saw a Dairy Queen!
 Ever since I moved to Los Angeles (about seven months ago) my friend Garrick and I have been talking about the illustrious, mysterious Dairy Queens that exist out here.
-They are few and far between, but if you take a trek, you can find one.
+If you take a trek, you can find one.
 And there was one right in front of me!
 Getting to the finish line was now very much about coming back around to that Dairy Queen!